 Test your sump pump by pouring water into the pit to ensure it activates properly.
 Clean the inlet screen and consider a battery backup system to protect your basement during power outages.

-For current homeowners, these maintenance tasks protect your investment, improve energy efficiency, and help avoid emergency repairs during the coldest months.
+For current homeowners, these fall home maintenance checklist tasks protect your investment, improve energy efficiency, and help avoid emergency repairs during the coldest months.
 For those considering selling in the spring, completing this checklist now means your home will be in top condition when it's time to list — and you'll have documentation of regular maintenance to share with potential buyers.

 Don't Wait Until It's Too Late